 It is expected that the Adviser Sub would allow the Company to use its current resources and investment professionals to increase the Company's gross revenue and income, while at the same time allow for expansion of advisory personnel and advisory activities.
 It would allow the Company to shield itself from potential liabilities associated with such activities to which the Company would be exposed if it were to engage in those activities directly.
 In addition, from a practical standpoint, the new investment advisory services that the Company would offer may be less marketable to potential new investors than if the services were provided by the Company itself.
+The Adviser Sub expects to share certain executive officers, investment personnel, other employees, facilities, and other resources of the Company to meet the investment advisory requirements of the Managed Accounts and the Company will capitalize the Adviser Sub with an amount of money and assets reasonably necessary to cover the Adviser Sub's organizational expenses.

-As noted above, the Company desires to organize, acquire, and continue to wholly own the securities of the Adviser Sub.
+As noted above, the Company desires to organize, acquire, and wholly own the securities of the Adviser Sub.
 If the relief requested hereunder is not granted, the Company will likely be forced to decide between operating the advisory business itself and losing its RIC status, choosing to not operate an advisory business and losing out on the benefits of such program to its shareholders, or limiting the dollar amount of third-party assets that the Adviser Sub manages in order to avoid it having to register as an investment adviser with the Commission.
 Any of these circumstances would be disadvantageous to the Company and its shareholders given that the Company expects that the amounts the Adviser Sub will receive for the provision of management services will result in dividends to the Company derived from the Adviser Subs recurring net fee income, and as a result will improve the Company's profitability.
 The Company's Board, including a majority of the disinterested directors, in a meeting held on December 3, 2020, found that the continued investment by the Company in the Adviser Sub, subsequent to its registration as an investment adviser, is in the best interests of the Company and its shareholders.
 The continued ownership of the Adviser Sub, subsequent to its registration as an investment adviser, is not subject to approval by shareholders of the Company.
 The Company will include disclosure in its annual report on Form 10-K regarding the expected growth of advisory services provided by the Adviser Sub and associated risks, if any.
+The Company will also include disclosure that provides notice to shareholders of the organization, acquisition, and ownership of the Adviser Sub.

-Permitting the Company to organize, acquire, and continue to wholly own the securities of Adviser Sub once it becomes a registered investment adviser also will enable the Adviser Sub to grow the assets it manages and increase its investment management fee income.
+Permitting the Company to organize, acquire, and wholly own the securities of Adviser Sub once it becomes a registered investment adviser also will enable the Adviser Sub to grow the assets it manages and increase its investment management fee income.
 Such growth and increase in income would provide additional value to the Company and its shareholders in the manner set forth in the immediately preceding paragraph.

-V. DISCUSSION OF AUTHORITY
+DISCUSSION OF AUTHORITY